SpudMonkey7k/neopets-flash-fix-VM/README.md

 2. Download and run the [Shockwave installer](http://filehippo.com/en/download_shockwave/1220/)
 3. Start Internet Explorer and try to play a Shockwave wave like [Hannah and the Pirate caves](https://www.neopets.com/games/game.phtml?game_id=473)!
 4. See notes below, and Troubleshooting farther  below for resolutions to common issues.
-5. **Recommended:** Before you click the "Play" button to load the game, verify: Rules->Shockwave Tweaks->Enabled.
-I spent countless hours refining this selection of tweaks to get the best results out of each Shockwave game :)
+5. **Recommended:** Before you click the "Play" button to load the game, verify: Rules->Shockwave Tweaks->Enabled. themrrobert spent countless hours refining this selection of tweaks to get the best results out of each Shockwave game :)

 **Bad Driver Bug**
 - See full details here: https://gaming.stackexchange.com/questions/339173/how-can-i-play-dcr-shockwave-games?newreg=534f64e9e2ad4f698d7c1607667a48df